 Code of Conduct

 The Higher Education Opportunity Act (HEOA) requires educational institutions to develop and comply with a code of conduct that prohibits conflicts of interest for financial aid personnel [HEOA § 487(a)(25)].
-Any Eastern Oregon University financial aid officer or employee who has responsibilities with respect to student educational loans must comply with this code of conduct.
+Any Eastern Oregon University financial aid officer or employee who has responsibilities with respect to student education loans must comply with this code of conduct.
 The following provisions bring Eastern Oregon University into compliance with the federal law [HEOA § 487(e)].

 Neither Eastern Oregon University as an institution nor any individual financial aid officer or financial aid employee shall enter into any revenue-sharing arrangement with any lender which makes Title IV loans to students attending the institution.